 EU support for research and innovation encourages cooperation between research teams across countries and disciplines, which is vital in making breakthrough discoveries.

 This means Irish researchers can get involved in or lead projects that can deliver on EU priority goals like smart technologies, sustainable transport or ‘green’ energy sources.

 Being part of the European Research Area (ERA) is another way Ireland can contribute significantly to global research and development.
 The ERA was created to help Europe become the world’s leading ‘knowledge economy’ by developing a single, borderless market for research, innovation and technology across the EU.

 Enterprise Ireland coordinates the network of national contact points for Horizon Europe in Ireland.
 The agency has a dedicated website where potential applicants can find out more about the programme and explore past Irish success stories.

 The European Innovation Council (EIC) is Europe’s flagship innovation programme to identify, develop and support new technologies and game-changing innovations.
 About two-thirds of Europe's economic growth over the last few decades has been driven by innovation.

-The Industrial Development Agency (IDA) has helped attract billions of euro to Ireland in foreign direct investment (FDI) from companies in hi-tech sectors like Information and Communication Technologies (ICT), Pharmaceuticals, Digital Media and Social Media.
+The Industrial Development Agency (IDA) has helped attract billions of euro to Ireland in foreign direct investment (FDI) from companies in innovation related hi-tech sectors like Information and Communication Technologies (ICT), Pharmaceuticals, Digital Media and Social Media.

-But innovation isn’t confined to big business and the EU provides funding and support to Irish start-ups and small and medium-sized enterprises (SMEs) with breakthrough innovation projects through funding sources such as EIC Accelerator.
+But innovation certainly isn’t confined to big business and EU provides funding and support to Irish start-ups and small and medium-sized enterprises (SMEs) with breakthrough innovation projects through funding sources such as EIC Accelerator.

 Funding for Ireland